imesman/dynamicinterop/USAGE.md

 # Usage Guide

-To begin using DynamicInterop, either [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and build the project or install the [latest NuGet package](https://github.com/imesman/dynamicinterop/pkgs/nuget/dynamicinterop).
+To begin using DynamicInterop, you will need to [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the [master](https://github.com/imesman/dynamicinterop/tree/master) branch and build the main project.
 The library is very simple to use, and anyone familiar with similar libraries like [nativelibraryloader](https://github.com/mellinoe/nativelibraryloader) should have no trouble getting started.